-The Bright Ideas in Health Awards 2017 is now in its fourteenth year.
-This year's awards are delivered by RTC North in partnership with the Academic Health Science Network for the North East and North Cumbria and the NIHR Clinical Research Network North East and North Cumbria.
+The Bright Ideas in Health Awards is now celebrating its fifteenth year.
+The Awards are organised by The Academic Health Science Network for the North East and North Cumbria (AHSN NENC).

-The Awards celebrate the achievements of individuals and teams working within the NHS, industry and academia, who have risen to the challenge of telling us how, and where, they believe that improvements to the service provided to patients can be improved, either through a technical innovation or through better service delivery.
+The Awards celebrate the achievements of individuals and teams working within the NHS, industry and academia, who have risen to the challenge of telling us how, and where, they believe that the services provided to patients can be improved, either through a technical innovation or through better service delivery.

 Everyone can play a part in developing innovative solutions to the healthcare challenges that we face every day.
-The competition, depending upon the category, is open to all NHS organisations, SMEs and academic institutions in the North East of England and North Cumbria.
+The competition, depending upon the category, is open to all SMEs, NHS organisations and academic institutions in the North East of England and North Cumbria.

-Categories for the Bright Ideas in Health Awards 2017 are:
+The Categories for the Bright Ideas in Health Awards 2018 are:

-This category is to showcase service improvements in NHS Trusts (in hospital) including (but not limited to) pathway redesign, a training course, redesign of a service, a public health campaign, or incorporation of a new technology into a service, and cost-saving programmes associated with adoption of innovation.
+This category is to showcase service improvements including (but not limited to) pathway redesign, a training course, redesign of a service, a public health campaign, or incorporation of a new technology into a service, and cost-saving programmes associated with adoption of innovation.

-The patient safety innovation award aims to recognise those innovations and quality improvements that demonstrate a strong safety culture which improves quality and reduces avoidable harm.
+This award aims to provide recognition for innovations and quality improvements that demonstrate a strong safety culture, improving quality and reducing avoidable harm.